Depression in Seniors: What Can Be Done to Help?

 Depression is considered common among older adults, but clinical depression and aging don’t necessarily go hand in hand.
 Studies, such as a recent one by AARP, consistently find that a majority of seniors are happy with their life.

-Find out more about depression in senior citizens, what signs to look out for, how it’s treated and how to be supportive of seniors with mental health challenges.
+Find out more about depression in seniors, what signs to look out for, how it’s treated, and how to be supportive of seniors with mental health challenges.

 What Is Depression?